OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 Buy Now:

-a way of purchasing an item using a payment provider and not using Envato Credits
+a way of purchasing an item using a payment provider (and not using existing Envato Credits)

 Buyer: